How to Design, Fund and Implement an Effective Program for Student Success

 Sprint Goals & Objectives:

-Participating teams will work through a 7-session online learning curriculum with a cohort of peers from public school districts, public charter networks and public charter schools across the nation.
+Participating teams will work through a 7-session online learning curriculum with a cohort of peers from state and local education agencies across the nation.
 By the end of the sprint, participants will:

 - Understand how a high-impact tutoring program can advance student achievement goals